Logo-stateuniv

 Comprised of thirteen houses, the self-selecting Patterson Court social system is unique to Davidson College.
 Unlike a traditional Greek system, students join houses through a self-selecting process that invites each student to spend time in the houses before choosing membership in an organization.
 The majority of houses (eight national fraternities for the men and four eating houses for the women) are single-sex, with two of the houses offering open membership to both sexes (one coed house and the Black Student Coalition).
 Houses offer the opportunities for social interaction, shared meals, and service projects.
 The houses also support court-wide projects such as the annual Project Life Pasta Dinner (to benefit Bone Marrow Transplants) and the recent Habitat for Humanity Gala (in conjunction with the Union Board and several other campus organizations to support a Davidson College Habitat House).
 About sixty percent of the women and forty percent of the men choose to join a house.

 Perhaps the best thing about Davidson is not the opportunities that already exist, but those that you, with a little determination and creativity, create on a daily basis.
 As a prospective student I searched out female a cappella groups on each campus I visited.
 Although Davidson was the only campus without an existing group, I wasn’t deterred.
-By the end of my freshman year The Davidson Delilahs were headlining concerts alongside the established male a cappella group and by midway through my junior year I was working in a recording studio on our first CD!
+By the end of my freshman year The Davidson Delilahs were headlining concerts alongside the established male a cappella group and by midway through my junior year we were working in a recording studio on our first CD!

 Music and Theater

-Bolstered by state-of-the-art facilities in both music and theater, the performing arts enjoy great popularity at Davidson.
+Bolstered by state-of-the-art facilities in both music and theater, the performing arts enjoy great popularity at the school.
 Students gain valuable performing experience through active participation in the writing, directing, and producing of theatrical productions.
 An annual visiting Artist Series and plethora of events enhance the cultural community.
 Through ensembles, performances, lectures, individual instruction, and academic courses, the theater and music departments provide both the college and the community with invaluable resources that strengthen the human spirit and intellect.
-Whether jamming with a group of friends on your freshman hall or listening to the a cappella concerts under the stars, participating in an opera workshop, or performing in the improv comedy group, there is a hardly a student that remains untouched by the vibrant cultural pulse of these departments.
+Whether jamming with a group of friends in your freshman hall or listening to the a cappella concerts under the stars, participating in an opera workshop, or performing in the improv comedy group, there is a hardly a student that remains untouched by the vibrant cultural pulse of these departments.

 Community Service